 Deep television libraries often span hundreds or thousands of episodes.

-Your team runs defined queries through a simple web interface.
-The system scans the full library and returns structured lists of moments with contextual information built for digital production.
+Your team runs defined queries through a simple web interface, and the system scans the full library to return structured moments with season, episode, act, and contextual detail built for digital production.

 ClipMiner is built by digital producers with billions of views across all major platforms on behalf of multiple global entertainment brands.